-OFC 179 Office Information Systems Concepts (2) Prerequisite: Office Technology 172.
-This course introduces information/word processing and describes its duces information/word processing and describes its effect on traditional office operations.
+Prerequisite: Office Technology 172.
+This course introduces information/word processing and describes its effect on traditional office operations.
 Basic information/word processing principles, concepts, terminology and advantages of word processing systems are introduced.
 This course does not include the operation of a wordprocessor or microcomputer.
 (2 Lec.)

-OFC 182 Introduction To Word Processing (1)
+OFC 182 Introduction To Word Processing (1) (Next year's course prefix/number OFCT 1172)

 Prerequisites: Office Technology 172 or demonstrated competence approved by the instructor.
 This course introduces the fundamental techniques required in the operation of word processing software.
-Basic concepts of electronic storage and retrieval involved in creating, printing, centering, and revising documents are Introduced.
+Basic concepts of electronic storage and retrieval involved in creating, printing, centering, and revising documents are introduced.
 May be repeated for credit using different software.
 Laboratory fee.
 (2 Lab.)

-OFC 183 Keyboarding For Speed And Accuracy (1)
+OFC 183 Keyboarding For Speed And Accuracy (1) (Next year's course prefix/number OFCT 1173)